Nutrition that Programs a Lifetime of Health

 The First 1,000 Days

-You're not just growing a baby - your programming a lifetime of health.
+You're not just growing a baby - you're programming a lifetime of health.

 At Nunona, we create happy and healthy cells—for life.